gammapy/gammapy/docs/maps/index.rst

 Indexing and Slicing
 --------------------
-All map objects feature a `slice_by_idx()` method, which can be used to slice and index non-spatial axes of the map to create arbitrary sub-maps.
-The method accepts a `dict` specifying the axes name and correspoding integer index or regular `slice` object.
+All map objects feature a `~Map.slice_by_idx()` method, which can be used to slice and index non-spatial axes of the map to create arbitrary sub-maps.
+The method accepts a `dict` specifying the axes name and correspoding integer index or `slice` objects.
 When indexing an axis with an integer the corresponding axes is dropped from the returned sub-map.
 To keep the axes (with length 1) in the returned sub-map use a slice object of length one.
 This behaviour is equivalent to regular numpy array indexing.
-The follwing example demonstrates the use of `slice_by_idx()` on a map with a time and energy axes:
+The follwing example demonstrates the use of `~Map.slice_by_idx()` on a map with a time and energy axes:

 .. code:: python